Last Updated on

 - Start breastfeeding from the breast that produces less milk.
 When your baby suckles from the less-preferred breast, it will stimulate breast milk production.

-- Use a breast pump to pump out the milk from the smaller breast for about 10 minutes after a nursing session.
-This will also help in increasing the milk production in the weaker breast.
+- Use a breast pump to pump out the milk from the breasts after a nursing session.
+This will also help in increasing milk production.
 You can store this milk and feed it to the baby later.
+You can latch the baby in different positions to get the baby to drink milk from both the breasts.
+If not pumping, you can also dream feed your baby and latch the baby on the breast he/she prefers and gently slide the baby to another side without changing the position.

 - You can also offer the less-preferred breast when your infant is drowsy or tired.